-- Foreclosures and repossessions will be suspended until May 31.
+- Foreclosures and repossessions were suspended until May 31, 2020.

 You will need to speak with us to be considered for hardship assistance.
 Call 800.627.1632, and press * to work with a representative.
 Before you call, please be sure to have one of the following ready to send to us so we can process your request:

 - Letter or relevant communication from your employer informing you of changes to your hours, employment status, or layoff.

 - Pay stub showing a decrease in income.

 - Approval letter for unemployment benefits.